-In August 2015, we entered into certain stock grant agreements with non-employees of the Company.
+In August 2015, we entered into stock grant agreements with certain non-employees of the Company.
 We agreed to issue a total of 2,800,000 shares to two non-employee researchers who were involved in the development of technology licensed from MSK in consideration for their prior service.
 The shares are released according to a vesting schedule.
-A total of 560,000 shares were issued in 2015, and a total of 448,000 shares issued in each of 2016 and 2017.
-In 2018, a total of 544,000 shares were issued to the two researchers, whereby one of the two grants was fully issued.
-In 2019 a total of 400,000 shares were issued to one of the physicians, and the remaining 400,000 shares were issued in August 2020, subject to certain conditions.
-No future shares will be issued under this award.
-The total award was expensed at its estimated fair value in 2015, as no future service was required to continue to vest in and receive the shares.
+A total of 560,000; 448,000; 544,000; 400,000 and 400,000 shares, respectively, were issued in each year from 2015 through 2020.
+The total awards were expensed at its estimated fair value in 2015, as no future service was required to continue to vest in and receive the shares.
+No future shares will be issued under these awards.

 In April 2020, in connection with the SADA License Agreement, we entered into certain stock grant agreements pursuant to which we agreed to issue a total of 213,996 shares to two non-employee researchers who were involved in the development of the SADA technology licensed from MSK and MIT in consideration for their prior service.
 All 213,996 shares were issued in April 2020 into escrow with 40% of the shares immediately vesting at the time of issuance and the remaining 60% of the shares subject to vesting ratably over the next three years on the anniversary date of the agreement.
+In accordance with the terms of the agreement, during the twelve months ended December 31, 2021, the non-employee researchers vested in an additional 20% of the awards.
+Therefore, as of December 31, 2021, the two non-employee researchers have vested in 60% of the total grant with the remaining 40% vesting ratably over the next two years on the anniversary date of the agreement.
 The shares are subject to forfeiture to the extent the SADA License Agreement is terminated prior to the vesting of the shares.
-There is no cash settlement feature, and no future service is required for researchers to vest and receive the shares.
+There is no cash settlement feature, and no future service is required for the non-employee researchers to vest and receive the shares.
 While the shares vest over time, there is no performance condition for the shares.
-In April 2020, we recorded an expense within research and development totaling \$7,376,000 related to the shares which represents the fair value of the shares on the grant date.
+In April 2020, we recorded an expense within research and development totaling \$7,376,000 related to the shares which represented the fair value of the shares on the grant date.